-The Company has a short-term loan granted to related party so it is not significantly exposed to this risk
+The Company does not have short or long-term loans granted to related or other parties so it is not significantly exposed to this risk.

 Liquidity risk

 The Company manages liquidity risk through maintaining adequate reserves, bank facilities and borrowed funds reserves, continuously monitoring forecasted and actual cash flows and comparing maturity terms for financial assets and liabilities.